-I just thought I would expand a little on something that I mentioned in my review of James Richard’s book… and that has to do with sketching fast…. warning this blog post is long!
+I just thought I would expand a little on something that I mentioned in my recent review of James Richard’s book… and that has to do with sketching fast…. warning this blog post is long!

 I know that I do sketch a lot and that I do sketch fast, at times very fast… but it is not my goal to sketch fast – in fact I do want to slow down but it just seems that when I am out on location, my creative juices start pumping and I just can’t stop!
 I am not in any way advocating my approach for others but simply explaining that that is the way I am, the way I sketch… that I am not trying to create finished or perfect pieces and that I most of all have an incredible amount of fun sketching non stop!